Teacher, Arizona couple among missing California divers after boat ignited

 Finstad knew the area well, having done hundreds of dives in the Channel Islands, where she first swam with her father as a toddler.
 She first dove with a tank off Mexico at age 9, according to her company's website.

-Harmeling described his sister to the Los Angeles Times as extremely strong-willed and adventurous.
+Finstad was described by her brother, Brett Harmeling of Houston, as strong-willed and adventurous.

-"If there was a one per cent chance of her making it, she would have made it," Harmeling, 31, said.
+"If there was a one per cent chance of her making it, she would have made it," he told the Los Angeles Times.

 Finstad studied damselfish and corals in the Tahitian Islands, dove for black pearls in the French Polynesian Tuamotus Islands and counted salmonids for the city of Santa Cruz, where she lived.
 She also did research for the Australian Institute of Marine Science and wrote a restoration guidebook for the California Coastal Commission.